Photo by Tristan Cardew for Human Powered Health

 Getting Mentally Fit and Honing in on Technique

-While less quantifiable, equally important are the psychological benefits of a pre-season training camp.
+While less quantifiable, the psychological benefits of a pre-season training camp are equally important.
 Let’s face it, no matter how much you love riding and training, focused Zone 2 work is mentally taxing.
 Spending hours on end churning out a steady power output (that for some athletes is close to 300 w at the upper end of Zone 2) is incredibly demanding mentally.

-By the time training camp comes around, most riders are excited to have some company and hopefully some better weather than their homebase.
+When training camp comes around, most riders are excited to have some company and hopefully better weather than their home base.
 I’m always shocked to see how many hours we log at camp and the fitness improvements.
 Mentally, I feel like I’ve been on vacation after a long winter of cold rides in Colorado.

-On Human Powered Health, the directors like to incorporate some race-like scenarios during our team camp that provide both the physical intensity of racing and also kickstarts our racing brains again and so we can start thinking tactically.
-These exercises are both fun and extremely effective when used wisely, providing the riders with the adrenaline rush of racing again and trying to think clearly with their heart rates skyrocketing.
-Here’s a snapshot of a mock race we had at training camp where three riders were given a 30-second headstart and the other 10 of us had to work together on a very undulating course to try and bring them back before the finish line.
+On Human Powered Health, the directors like to incorporate some race-like scenarios during our team camp that provide both the physical intensity of racing and kickstart our racing brains again so we can start thinking tactically.
+These exercises are both fun and highly effective when used wisely, providing the riders with the adrenaline rush of racing again and trying to think clearly, with their heart rates skyrocketing.
+Here’s a snapshot of a mock race we had at training camp where three riders were given a 30-second headstart, and the other 10 of us had to work together on a very undulating course to try and bring them back before the finish line.

 Training camps will always be a part of professional cycling, and for good reason.
-Having daily massages, meals prepared, and a full focus on training and recovery allows riders to train harder and recover better than they can at home.
+Daily massages, meals prepared, and a complete focus on training and recovery allow riders to train harder and recover better than they can at home.
 Training camps are also a lot more enjoyable than 30-hour training weeks by yourself.

 While a professional-level camp may be out of reach for most athletes, you can apply some of these principles to a more attainable scenario.
-Think about including group rides or training races as your season approaches, or plan a long weekend getaway with some teammates and rack up some big miles in the mountains.
+Consider including group rides or training races as your season approaches, or plan a long weekend getaway with teammates and rack up big miles in the mountains.
 Remember, it’s okay to race your friends and have fun — even the pros do it!